Compare models

 Audiovisual

-• Camera System Capabilities: The Galaxy S10 features a versatile triple-lens rear camera setup, including a main wide, a telephoto, and an ultrawide lens, offering more flexibility for different shot types.
-The iPhone Xs has a dual-lens system with a main wide and a telephoto lens, focusing on consistent image quality and computational photography.
+• Rear Camera System: The Galaxy S10 features a versatile triple-camera setup on the rear, including a main wide-angle lens with variable aperture, an ultrawide lens, and a telephoto lens.
+This provides users with a broader range of photographic options, particularly the ultrawide perspective.
+The iPhone Xs utilizes a dual-camera system with a wide-angle lens and a telephoto lens, focusing on consistent image quality and computational photography.

 Main camera